 We are primarily an asset-light provider of transportation services to shippers throughout the United States and in the Canadian provinces of Ontario and Quebec.
 Our over-the-road trucking services include both flatbed and dry van operations and we provide rail-truck and steamship-truck intermodal support services.
-We also offer truck brokerage services, which allow us to supplement our capacity and provide our customers with transportation of freight not handled by our owner-operators.
+We also offer truck brokerage services, which allow us to supplement our capacity and provide our customers with transportation of freight not handled by our owneroperators.
 In addition, we offer full service international freight forwarding and customs house brokerage services.

 Our use of agents and owner-operators reduces our need to provide non-driver facilities and tractor and trailer fleets.
 The primary physical assets we provide to our agents and owner-operators include a portion of our trailer fleet, our headquarters facility, our management information systems and our intermodal depot facilities.
 Our business model provides us with a highly variable cost structure, allows us to grow organically using relatively small amounts of cash, gives us a higher return on assets compared to many of our asset-based competitors and preserves an entrepreneurial spirit among our agents and owner-operators that we believe leads to improved operating performance.
-For the thirteen weeks ended April 2, 2011, approximately 84.7% of our total operating expenses were variable in nature and our capital expenditures were \$3.3 million.
+For the thirteen and twenty-six weeks ended July 2, 2011, approximately 86.5% and 85.7%, respectively, of our total operating expenses were variable in nature and our capital expenditures were \$2.7 million and \$6.0 million, respectively.